From Continual Learning to SGD and Back: Better Rates for Continual Linear Models: Discussion

 Much of the related work has been covered throughout the paper.
 A further discussion of related work can be found in \cref{sec:related_works}.
 Here, we briefly highlight additional aspects of our work.

 \paragraph{Random Continual Benchmarks.} Many popular continual benchmarks in deep learning implicitly assume a random ordering, such as the permuted MNIST benchmark \citep{kirkpatrick2017overcoming}.
-In this paper, we showed that in sufficiently long task sequences, random ordering is enough to prevent catastrophic forgetting, and the training loss goes to zero, even in the worst case.
-In accordance with our results, \citet{lesort2022scaling} examined a continual learning random benchmark---in which a subset of \emph{classes} is randomly sampled in each task---and observed that forgetting diminishes as the number of sampled tasks increases, even when training with standard SGD (without any modifications to mitigate forgetting).
+Our paper shows that in sufficiently long task sequences, random ordering is enough to prevent catastrophic forgetting, and the training loss goes to zero, even in the worst case.
+In accordance with our results, \citet{lesort2022scaling} examined a random CL benchmark---in which a subset of \emph{classes} is randomly sampled in each task---and observed that forgetting diminishes as more tasks are sampled, even while training with standard SGD (without any modifications to mitigate forgetting).
 This suggests that random orderings may contaminate continual learning benchmarks, making it harder to isolate the algorithmic effects being tested.
 Furthermore, real-world tasks often change gradually, not adhering to random orderings.

-Such ``gradually evolving'' datasets might be more challenging and perhaps more relevant as continual benchmarks.
+Such ``gradually evolving'' datasets might be more challenging and relevant as continual benchmarks.

 \paragraph{Connections to the Kaczmarz Method.} In \cref{sec:kaczmarz_reduction} we revisited known connections between continual regression and the Kaczmarz method \citep{evron2022catastrophic}.
 We broadened this connection in \cref{sec:kaczmzarz_to_sgd}, bridging the \emph{block} Kaczmarz method and ``stepwise-optimal'' SGD, thus applying our novel SGD bounds to the Kaczmarz method.
 Using Kaczmarz terminology, given a system $\A\x = \vb$ consisting of $T$ blocks of an average rank $\rankavg$ where {$\A_{m}\in\R^{{n_m}\times d}, \vb_{m}\in \R^{n_{m}}$}, our rates from \cref{sec:rates} can be summarized as $ \mathbb{E}_{\tau} \big[ \frac{1}{2T} \sum_{m=1}^{T} \bignorm{\A_m \x_k - \vb_m}^2 \big] =\bigO\bigprn{ \min \bigprn{ k^{-1/4} , \frac{1}{k}\sqrt{d - \rankavg}, \frac{1}{k}\sqrt{T\rankavg} } }$ for random orderings with replacement and $\bigO\bigprn{ \min\bigprn{ k^{-1/4}, \frac{1}{k}\prn{d - \rankavg} } }$ without replacement.
 Note that we bounded the \emph{loss}, rather than the ``error'' $\norm{\w_k - \teacher}^2$, thus enabling the derivation of rates independent of quantities like the condition number that can make convergence arbitrarily slow.